netobserv/netobserv.github.io/content/posts/2025-06-26-whats-new-1-9/index.md

 With flows, it displays a text-based traffic flows table.
 With metrics, you are given a link that opens the OpenShift web console and displays numbers and graphs.
 And with packets, you also get flows, and it saves a pcap file that can be loaded in with a tool such as Wireshark.
 All of this data can be stored locally upon exit.

 Network Observability CLI deploys in its own namespace and is automatically removed once the CLI exits.
 To manually exit, press ctrl-c.
+It asks if you want to save the data in the directory **./output** and then exits.

 The rest of this section covers the new features in Network Observability CLI 1.9.
 This version catches up with all of the eBPF features that were introduced in Network Observability, including the latest IPsec tracking.
 The new options are `--enable_ipsec`, `--enable_network_events`, and `--enable_udn_mapping`.
 There is a new `--sampling` option to set the sampling ratio, which defaults to 1.
 The `--regexes` option has been removed in favor of the `--query` option.
 It allows you to enter an expression similar to what you can build with the filter UI in **Observe > Network Traffic**.
 Here's the command that enables IPsec tracking and displays flows where the IPsec encryption was successful.
 It uses a sample ratio of 1:10.